(a chapter from Remembering Henri edited by Gerry Twomey and Claude Pomerleau; published by Orbis Books in August 2006)

 I remember Henri coming to visit us in Holland following his stay at Trosly.
 He was very excited about the gift he had brought with him, a reproduction of the Holy Trinity icon he had bought that morning in a shop in Paris.
 Though he had not yet seen the actual icon — it was in the Tretyakov Gallery in Moscow — he was confidant that the print came as close to the real thing as print technology would allow.

 Though I had seen icons from time to time, until that day I had taken only a meager interest in them.
-Merton’s enthusiasm for them had been was a mystery to me.
+Merton’s enthusiasm for them had been a mystery to me.
 It wasn’t until Henri’s visit that finally I began to see them with a similar excitement.

 I vividly recall sitting at Henri’s side as he explored, with childlike fascination, every tiny detail of the Holy Trinity icon.
 I think he remarked first on the utterly submissive faces of the three angelic figures, each inclined toward the other, in a silent dialogue of love.
 He considered their profound stillness and yet warmth and vitality.
 Then, we looked at the colors Andrei Rublev had chosen, though even the best reproduction can only hint at what Rublev had actually achieved, as I was to see for myself not long afterward when I first visited the Tretyakov Gallery.
 Henri traced the perfect circle that invisibly contained the three angels.
 Then he traced a cross within the circle and then the triangle it also contained.
 All this significant geometry reveals the icon’s theology yet none of it is heavy-handed.
 Then there was the table around with the three figures were placed — the Eucharistic altar with golden chalice.
 Above the three figures were three objects: a house with an open door, a tree, and a mountain.
 The doorless building is the Church.
 The tree is the Tree of Life and also the Life-giving Cross.
 The mountain is the Mount of the Beatitudes.

-Henri also spoke about what the history of the icon, how Rublev had painted it as the principal icon for the Cathedral of the Holy Trinity where the body of St. Sergius of Radonezh had been placed.
+Henri also spoke about the history of the icon, how Rublev had painted it as the principal icon for the Cathedral of the Holy Trinity where the body of St. Sergius of Radonezh had been placed.
 St. Sergius, one of Russia’s most beloved saints, was a monk and woodworker who lived in the 14th Century.
 He left no writings.
 The only word that comes down to us from St. Sergius are these: “The contemplation of the Holy Trinity destroys all enmity.”
 Through this icon standing a few meters from the burial place of St. Sergius, Rublev sought to provide the opportunity for the contemplation of the Holy Trinity.

 It may have been from Henri that I first heard the comment of one of the martyrs of the Soviet era, the physicist, mathematician, theologian and priest, Pavel Florensky, who wrote: “Because of the absolute beauty of Rublev’s Holy Trinity icon, we know that God exists.”
 Henri understood this way of thinking — beauty is a witness to the existence of God.
 Again and again, he found in works of art doors to heaven: Rembrandt’s Prodigal Son, and many of the paintings of Van Gogh.

 For Henri the Holy Trinity icon was an icon of “the house of love” — the Church as God intends it to be, the doors of which are never closed and which needs no locks.
 Henri linked icons with the question: “What do we really choose to see?”
-It is a matter of enormous importance what we look it and how we look at it.
+It is a matter of enormous importance what we look at and how we look at it.
 “It makes a great difference,” Henri noted, “whether we see a flower or a snake, a gentle smile or menacing teeth, a dancing couple or a hostile crowd.
 We do have a choice.
 Just as we are responsible for what we eat, so we are responsible for what we see.
 It is easy to become a victim of the vast array of visual stimuli surrounding us.
 The ‘powers and principalities’ control many of our daily images.
 Posters, billboards, television, videos, movies and store windows continuously assault our eyes and inscribe their images upon our memories.
 We do not have to be passive victims of a world that wants to entertain and distract us.
 We can make decisions and choices.
 A spiritual life in the midst of our energy-draining society requires us to take conscious steps to safeguard that inner space where we can keep our eyes fixed on the beauty of the Lord.”

 While I have concentrated on icons, Henri’s debt to Eastern Orthodox Christianity goes much further.
 He was one of the relatively few non-Orthodox readers of the Philokalia, an anthology of writings, mainly from patristic sources, whose main topic is the “Prayer of the Heart.”
 He would occasionally borrow a sentence from one of the authors included in the Philokalia, St. Theophane the Recluse: “Prayer is descending with the mind into your heart, and there standing before the face of the Lord, ever present, all seeing, within you.”